cisco/libacvp/metadata/README.md

 which must be fed into Libacvp when attempting to perform a FIPS validation.
 That file in particular specifies metadata which will be fed into the library to become available for usage in the validation operation.

+#### Creating Metadata

+As previously mentioned, there is a helper Python program within this directory named `metadata.py`.
+This program has 2 primary purposes:

+1. Create a new "Vendor" or "Person".
+2. Querying the status of a "request" (the state a resource is in prior to being "approved").

+When the program is used with the "--metadata-file" option, the user must supply a valid JSON file which contains a list of "vendors" or "persons" or both.
+While the program scans the file, it will first check to see if any of the "vendors" or "persons" are already existing within the server database.
+If any are found to be pre-existing, the program will display the information and continue to any other entries within the file.
+Otherwise the program will submit the "vendor" or "person" data to the server, at which point the submission will eventually be manually approved or declined.
+This manual step of approving or declining is unfortunately out of our hands, and the best we can do is either poll the status and wait, or check again later.

+It's important to keep in mind that a "vendor" is a dependency of a "person" (via "vendorUrl").
+This means that a "person" cannot be created without the attached "vendor" already existing and available within the server database.
+Thus the program will not be able to submit a "person" until the attached "vendor" is approved.

+The following subsection goes over the format requirements for a "--metadata-file".

+##### --metadata-file format

+At the top level, everything is contained within a JSON object.
+Within the top-level object, there can be either a list named "vendors" or a list named "persons.

+###### vendors

+This list can contain 1 or many objects.
+Each object must follow the following format:

+* "id"
+    * Used for program tracking purposes
+    * Type: positive integer
+    * MUST be unique

+* "name"
+    * Type: String
+    * Required

+* "website"
+    * Type: String
+    * Optional

+* "emails"
+    * Type: List of strings
+    * Optional

+* "phoneNumbers"
+    * Type: List of objects where each object MUST contain:
+        * "number"
+        * "type"
+    * The value for "number" and "type" MUST be of type string.
+    * Optional

+* "addresses"
+    * Type: List of objects where each object MAY contain:
+        * "street1"
+        * "street2"
+        * "street3"
+        * "locality"
+        * "region"
+        * "country"
+        * "postalCode"
+    * The value for all of the above MUST be of type string.
+    * Optional

 #### Libacvp FIPS Validation
 The example validation.json file shows how the library expects the data to be formatted in order for it to be successfully loaded for usage.